scranton/scranton.github.io/_drafts/canary-deployments-with-solo.md

     <figcaption>Photo by <a href="https://unsplash.com/@zabit" target="_blank">Zab Consulting</a>.</figcaption>
 </figure>

-This post walk thru how to use the open source [Solo.io](https://solo.io) [Gloo](https://github.com/solo-io/gloo) project to do a Canary release of a new version of a function.
-Gloo is a microservices gateway that gives users a number of benefits including sophisticated function level routing, and deep service discovery with introspection of OpenAPI (Swagger) definations.
-This post will show a simple example of Gloo discovering 2 different deployments of a service, and setting up some routes.
+This post walks through how to use the open-source [Solo.io](https://solo.io) [Gloo](https://github.com/solo-io/gloo) project to do a Canary release of a new version of a function.
+[Gloo is a microservices gateway](https://medium.com/solo-io/announcing-gloo-the-function-gateway-3f0860ef6600) that gives users a number of benefits including sophisticated function-level routing, and deep service discovery with introspection of OpenAPI (Swagger) definitions, gRPC reflection, Lambda discovery and more.
+This post will show a simple example of Gloo discovering 2 different deployments of a service, and setting up some routing rules.
 Initial route will use the presence of a request header `x-canary:true` to influence runtime routing to either version 1 or version 2 of our service, and then assuming we're happy with our new version, we update the route so all requests now go to version 2 of our service.
-All without changing or even redploying our 2 services.
+All without changing or even redeploying our 2 services.
 But first, let's set some context...

 ## Background